htangsmart/FitCloudPro-SDK-Android/README.md

 The bracelet saves the latest 7 days of sleep data, and the sleep data on the bracelet will be deleted each time the sleep data is successfully synchronized.
 The next time you sync, you will only get the newly generated sleep data.

-#### 6.6.3 Heart rate, blood oxygen, blood pressure, respiratory rate, TemperatureData
+#### 6.6.3 Heart rate, blood oxygen, blood pressure, respiratory rate, TemperatureData，PressureData
 The bracelet will monitor the user's physical state within the time range set by `#### 6.1.6, HealthyConfig`, generate corresponding data.
 Synchronize the data and parse the health data such as `HeartRateData`, `BloodPressureData`, `OxygenData`, `RespiratoryRateData`,`TemperatureData`.

 `HeartRateData` indicates the user's heart rate value at a certain point in time, such as 2019-05-29 12:00:00, heartbeat 72 times.
 Heart rate values are generally separated by about 5 minutes during the monitoring period.